nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 Once downloaded, extract the files and navigate down the folders, _CasparCG Server_ then _Server_.
 This folder contains your CasparCG Server Configuration file, `casparcg.config`, and your CasparCG Server executable, `casparcg.exe`.

-How you will configure the CasparCG Server will depend on the number of Decklink cards your machine contains.
+How you will configure the CasparCG Server will depend on the number of DeckLink cards your machine contains.
 The first subsection for each CasparCG Server setup, labeled _Channels_, will contain the unique portion of the configuration.
 The following is the majority of the configuration file that will be consistent between setups.

 ```markup
 <?xml version="1.0" encoding="utf-8"?>